 The effects of experiencing a traumatic birth are real, unanticipated, and often misunderstood.
 In fact, between 25-35% of parents will struggle with birth trauma.
-Around 9% of these women may experience the symptoms of Post Traumatic Stress Disorder (PTSD) after birth.
+Around 9% of these individuals may experience the symptoms of Post Traumatic Stress Disorder (PTSD) after birth.

 Perhaps this post-birth scenario sounds familiar:

 You have been dreaming about this day since the joy of your positive pregnancy test.
 Over the past 9 months, you do your research and read all the books.
 You carefully plan everything you want and think is best for you and your baby.
 Perhaps, you wrote out a birth plan and shared it with your provider.
 Then, the big day finally comes.
 On this day, you will bring your beautiful and oh-so-loved baby into the world.

 However, things did not go as you imagined.
 Instead, your entire world is turned upside down in a matter of minutes, hours or days.
 But, this was not what you planned for.
 In fact, nothing seems to have gone as you had hoped.
 Now, that birth plan went out the window and it’s not even clear why.

 Now, you are left replaying the day over and over again in your head wondering what went wrong.

 When your birthing experience doesn’t go as expected, you may be overwhelmed with feelings of sadness.
 Once something like this happens, it’s okay to take the time to grieve the birth you wished you would have had.
 But, this doesn’t take away from the love you have for your baby!